AbdoullahBougataya/Flight_controller/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-cyan?style=flat-square&logo=arduino&logoColor=cyan)](https://github.com/AbdoullahBougataya/Flight_controller/.github/workflows/main.yml)

 > [!TIP]
-> This codebase is compatible with all Arduino compatible boards
+> This codebase is only compatible with dual core ESP32s

 ## Overview

 This repository is the software part of a DIY flight controller.
 It's for people who want to build their own flight controller.
 This project is based on what we've learned (and what we're still learning) as Control & Automation engineering students. **The software has features for flight stabilization, sensor integration, PID control, and signal processing**.
-Compatible with quadcopter drones.
+Compatible with ESP32 based quadcopter drones.

 ## Project structure
 ``` sh